jkp09x/udacity_cpp/course03/readme.md

   {
       std::unique_ptr<int> unique(new int); // create a unique pointer on the stack *unique = 2; // assign a value
-      // delete is not neccessary
+      // delete is not necessary
   }
   ```
   </td>